 · While not always mandatory, obtaining basic food safety and hygiene certifications can enhance your qualifications.

 4. How can I make my CV stand out to potential employers?

-Customize your CV for each job application, emphasizing relevant skills and experiences aligned with the specific job requirements.
+· Customize your CV for each job application, emphasizing relevant skills and experiences that align with the specific job requirements.

 5. Should I provide references on my CV?

-It's sufficient to mention that references are available upon request; including them on your CV is not necessary.
+· It's sufficient to state that references are available upon request; including them on your CV is not necessary.